The Python Packaging Hell: Files Everywhere (4 / 7)

 horrible code, even to do simple things?
 With this stack of horrible

-code in many projects, setuptools
+code in many projects, setuptools has had to include workarounds

 allowing to bypass workarounds set up to bypass issues fixed since.

-has had to copy and include different functions
+setuptools has had to copy and include different functions

 of different Python versions (including their own bugs, of course) to be